On the Design Fundamentals of Diffusion Models: A Survey: The Forward Process

-The noise schedule can be learned by a network or empirically designed using mathematical formulations.
-To learn a noise schedule, existing methods recognize it as a parameter to be learned jointly with other parameters \cite{kingma2021variational}.
-These parameters are usually optimized by maximizing a variational lower bound on the log-likelihood \cite{huang2023noise2music}.
-Since the noise schedule is learned by the network, it can be different for training and sampling to achieve optimal results \cite{chen2020wavegrad}.
-In contrast, manually-designed noise schedules are formulated with a wide variety of mathematical heuristics.
-Some design the noise schedule to be affine \cite{ho2020denoising,chen2023importance}, or to have an exponential relationship \cite{song2019generative} with the timestep.
-Both are thought to perturb data quicker than necessary.
-Consequently, other functions, such as cosine \cite{nichol2021improved}, sigmoid \cite{jabri2022scalable}, and mathematical integral \cite{karras2022elucidating}, are used to achieve a more appropriate perturbation speed in the forward process.
+The noise schedule can be either learned by a network or empirically designed using mathematical formulations.
+Schedules are treated as a parameter to be learned jointly with other parameters \cite{sahoo2024diffusion}.
+Manually designed noise schedules are formulated with a wide variety of mathematical heuristics.
+A linear schedule \cite{ho2020denoising} has been initially proposed.
+For faster perturbation, an exponential schedule \cite{song2019generative} is proposed for better exploration.
+In contrast, schedules such as cosine \cite{nichol2021improved}, sigmoid \cite{jabri2022scalable}, and rectified flow \cite{liu2023flow} and its variants \cite{ma2024sit,esser2024scaling} are proposed for smoother perturbation speed.
 Table \ref{tab:noise_schedule} shows several examples of designed noise schedules.

+Learning schedules enable models to adaptively optimize noise distributions but may lead to overfitting and reduced generalization \cite{sahoo2024diffusion}.
+In contrast, predefined schedules avoid adding parameters and offer greater interpretability.
+They also support different perturbation speeds for trading-off exploration and exploitation.
+However, they often require manual tuning for a new task or a new dataset \cite{chen2023importance}.

-\subsubsection{The Noise Type}
+\subsection{The Noise Type}

-The selection of the noise type leads to improved distribution approximation and greater degrees of freedom, accentuating its significance on expressiveness of diffusion models.
-Specifically, selecting an appropriate noise type enhances the model capacity as it fits the perturbed distributions at different timesteps more accurately \cite{prince2023understanding,nachmani2021denoising}.
-Additionally, different types offer varying degrees of freedom \cite{nachmani2021non}.
-This brings more flexibility in modeling distributions.
+The selection of the noise type plays a crucial role in diffusion models, influencing distribution approximation and the overall expressiveness of the model.
+An appropriate noise type enhances the capacity to accurately fit the perturbed distributions at various timesteps \cite{nachmani2021denoising}.
+Additionally, different noise types offer varying degrees of freedom \cite{nachmani2021non}, providing flexibility in modeling complex data distributions.